Class Day Events

 Academic Department and Program Receptions

 1:30–6 p.m.
 On Monday afternoon, academic departments and programs host receptions and/or special programs for seniors and their guests.
 This is an opportunity for guests to meet members of the department, and, during the reception, many departments present awards or recognize seniors who have done outstanding work.
 Refreshments are served.
-The schedule for these events is at this link.
-These events usually last approximately one to one-and-one-half hours.
+The schedule for these events will be posted spring 2015..

 The night before Commencement, seniors celebrate with their family and friends at the Senior Prom.
 Bands and DJs provide a variety of music.
 Attire ranges from formal wear to sportswear.
 Families traditionally have dinner prior to the prom event.
 Snacks, soft drinks and water are offered at the prom.
 Beer and wine are available for those guests of legal drinking age who have an event wristband.
 Wristbands can be picked up after the Class Day event between Whig and Clio Halls and in the Jadwin lobby during the prom.
 To receive a wristband you must show valid proof of age.
 Each senior may have five guests at the prom.
 Unlike all other Commencement week events, seniors need a ticket for Senior Prom.
 All seniors will receive six prom tickets: one for the senior and five for guests.